Huckleberry

 Oswaldo

 Oswald or Oswaldo is a special bunny.
-He is always on the move and wants to know what is happening at all times.
+He is always on the move and wants to know what is happening at all times while perched on top of his box.
 He is always hungry, but never gains weight since he never stops moving.
+Some say he has many of the same characteristics as a shark.
 Oswaldo is mostly a nice bunny, unfortunately he can also be bitey.
-We think his troubled past rears its ugly head from time to time which causes Oswald to act out.
-As a result of this, his status has become a sanctuary bunny.
-He is quite happy with his current family.
-He is so happy in fact that he hasn’t bitten anyone in awhile.
-Clearly his sanctuary mom Emily is an ADVANCED BEAST MASTER.
+His troubled past rears its ugly head from time to time which causes Oswald to act out sadly making him unadoptable.
+We love him anyway.

 Kilian